serious-scaffold/ss-python/template/docs/advanced/partial-dev-env.md

 # Partially Set Up Development Environment

 In certain cases, it is unnecessary to install all dependencies as well as the pre-commit hook.
-For example, speed up the setup process in CI/CD.
+For example, this can speed up the setup process in CI/CD.

 ## Minimal installation

-Install the project in editable mode only with necessary dependencies, useful for scenarios like deployment.
+Install the project in editable mode with only the necessary dependencies, which is useful for scenarios like deployment.

 ```bash
 make install